Jellyfish042/uncheatable_eval/README.md

 - Public benchmarks are susceptible to gaming, and testing the models with real-time, fresh data might be a solution.

-- Here, I attempt to evaluate the language model's ability to model using new arXiv papers and BBC news.
+- Current data sources: arXiv papers, BBC news, AO3 fanfiction, GitHub projects, Wikipedia.

 # Guide